When it comes to earning extra money there are two rules: Work with what you have, and maximize your earnings.

 Every driver earns Silver when they join Lyft.
 This rewards program includes access to “Honest Dollar,” the first savings platform for independent contractors.
 Other Silver rewards include tax support with Intuit’s software at a discounted rate, discounts on monthly phone bills, family plans, and accessories through Verizon and the opportunity to find a health insurance plan through Lyft’s eHealth network.

 Earn Gold, and you’ll have access to Silver rewards plus discounts on auto maintenance, tires, and tune-ups, in addition to other useful savings on things from screen repairs to gym memberships.
 Platinum-level drivers – those who give 200+ rides per month – get these rewards AND free roadside assistance from Allstate.

-Understandably, driving strangers around by yourself doesn’t sound like a safe idea to most people.
+Understandably, driving strangers around by yourself may not sound like a safe idea to most people.
 Uber and Lyft both realize this and work constantly to assure that both riders and drivers alike are vetted by a public rating system.
-This allows you to see a photo of the rider, as well as their ratings by other drivers prior to accepting the fare.
+This allows you to see the rider’s name, as well as their rating (from other drivers) prior to accepting the fare.

-To add an extra layer of security, download an app like Find My Friends, which allows a designated friend or family member to track your whereabouts in real time during your shift.
+To add an extra layer of security, use features like Uber’s Driver Share Trip, which allows you to share your location in real-time with a friend, family member, or other trusted contact.
+You can also download an app like Find My Friends, which does something similar.
 And, as with anything, following your gut is crucial.
 If you don’t want to continue a fare, you may drop off the passenger mid-ride, and report them to the app.

 Tips not guaranteed